Approximate low-weight check codes and circuit lower bounds for noisy ground states: A simple proof of Logarithmic noisy ground states

 \section{A simple proof of Logarithmic noisy ground states}

 \lngs*

 The first step in the proof is to create the 5-local Hamiltonian corresponding to a circuit generating the cat state $\ket*{\Cat_n}$.
-This Hamiltonian has a logarithmic circuit lower-bound but is not on a line.
-We then manipulate the Hamiltonian into being 3-local and on a line. \\
+This Hamiltonian has a logarithmic circuit lower-bound but is not spatially local.
+We then transform the Hamiltonian into a one-dimensional system of qutrits with $3$-local interactions. \\

 \begin{proof} Fix an $n \in \NN$.
 Consider the circuit in Figure~\ref{fig:cat-ckt}.